European Neighbourhood Policy - East - indicators for sustainable development goals

 - partnerships for the goals.

 In March 2016, the United Nations Statistical Commission (UNSC) agreed on a global list of 241 SDG indicators as a practical starting point to monitor the 17 SDGs and 169 targets at a global level.
-Not all of the indicators are available; at the time of writing, data exist for about one third of the indicator list.
+At the time of writing, data are not available for all of these indicators.

 The monitoring of SDGs is based on different levels of analyses (referred to by the UN as ‘tiers’).
 Only indicators in the first of these three tiers have an agreed concept, an established methodology and the regular release of data; the other two tiers suffer either from a lack of regular data collection (tier 2 indicators) or from the lack of established concepts, definitions, methodologies or standards (tier 3 indicators).
 Indeed, the UN continues to work on defining the scope and coverage of Tier 3 indicators.
 Note also that there is the potential for the UN indicator list to be revised over time, with substantive changes and revisions foreseen in 2020 and 2025.